RolandKoenig/RolandK.BackgroundLoops/README.md

 | RolandK.BackgroundLoops |      |

 ## Samples
-The following snipped creates a BackgroundLoop named TestThread and a heartbeat time of 500 milliseconds.
+The following code snippet creates a BackgroundLoop named TestThread and a heartbeat time of 500 milliseconds.
 Tick is call at least each time the heartbeat time passes after processing the previous tick.